Markhorcapital/ledger-listener/README.md

      - Cumulative ALI / USDT (columns AR & AS)
      - ALI/USD price from `/api/balances.pricing` (column AX)
      - ALI USD valuation + total USD valuation columns (AT & AU) using the live price

+### DEX Ledger

+- Copy `google-apps-script/DEXCode.gs` into a separate Apps Script project (or another tab in the same sheet).
+- Update `DEX_CONFIG` with your API URL/token if they differ.
+- Run `updateDexBalances()` manually to add a new row to `DEX-ARB-Ledger`.
+  - The script maps each EVM/Solana wallet to the corresponding ALI/USDC/WETH/WPOL/SOL columns in the sheet.
+  - Totals, ALL section, price columns (ALI/ETH/POL/SOL), USD valuation, and Comments are computed automatically using `/api/dex/balances` output.

 ## Configuration